Buyer Commitment in Bilateral Bargaining: The Case of Online Japanese C2C Market: Introduction

 I use detailed offer level data from the Japanese online marketplace Mercari.
 I exploit a unique feature of the data that records all textual communication exchanged during price negotiations.
 Using this information, I find evidence of endogenous sorting into commitment status, reflected in some buyers explicitly pledging immediate payment.
 These buyers complete transactions with substantially shorter delays and are significantly less likely to renege than buyers who do not make such pledges.
 Consistent with the model's predictions, sellers are also more willing to accept lower counteroffers from buyers who signal commitment.

 I then take the model to the data, focusing on used 128 GB iPhone 7 listings.
 I provide constructive identification arguments for the key model primitives, including buyer and seller valuations, buyer and seller arrival rates, and the buyer search cost.
-These identification results exploit the optimality of counteroffers under complete information bargaining together with observed buyer choice probabilities across sellers.
-At the benchmark value, the estimated flow search cost is 1{,}478 yen per day, which corresponds to about 10.2\% of the median buyer valuation.
+These identification results exploit the optimality of counteroffers together with observed buyer choice probabilities across sellers.
+At the benchmark value, the estimated flow search cost is 820 yen per day, which corresponds to about 7.4\% of the median buyer valuation.

 In my counterfactual, I simulate the introduction of a buyer commitment policy by making search during bargaining prohibitively costly.
-The results show that a full commitment policy reduces overall welfare by 20.2 yen per listing and platform revenue by 22.7 yen per listing.
-Sellers benefit on average, with gains increasing in seller valuation, because the elimination of search induced delays that were concentrated among high valuation sellers raises continuation values and lowers the opportunity cost of raising list prices and being declined.
-Buyers face higher expected list prices ex-ante and lose the option value of searching during bargaining, which reduces buyer welfare across the distribution, with larger losses for higher valuation buyers who were more likely to purchase at list prices in the baseline.
-The platform loses because buyer behavior shifts away from counteroffers toward outright declines and because accepted counteroffer prices fall, and these losses outweigh the gains from eliminating walkaways and from higher list prices.
+The results show that a full commitment policy increases overall welfare by 137.7 yen per listing and increases platform welfare by 27.7 yen per listing.
+Sellers benefit on average, with gains increasing in seller valuation, because the elimination of search-induced delays that were concentrated among high-valuation sellers raises continuation values and lowers the opportunity cost of raising list prices and being declined.
+Buyers face higher expected list prices ex ante and lose the option value of searching during bargaining, which reduces buyer welfare across the distribution, with larger losses for higher-valuation buyers who were more likely to purchase at list prices in the baseline.
+The platform gains modestly because higher list prices raise commission revenue on posted-price transactions, and this more than offsets the decline in negotiated trade and accepted counteroffer prices.